chrisgoringe/cg-controller/README.md

 In the main comfy menu there are some options:

+### Show control after generate

+By default the control_after_generate widget (attached to seeds and int primitives) is hidden.
+You can choose to show it.

 ### Toggle controller visibility

 You can choose one of four keyboard shortcuts to make the controller appear or disappear, or set it to none.
 Default is `c`.